-Experiments were conducted to measure some important but rarely measured properties of mould slags used in the continuous casting of steel.
-These properties include friction coefficient, viscosity at low temperature, CCT curves, TTT curves and crystal structure composition.
+Experiments were conducted to measure some important but rarely-measured properties of mold slags used in the continuous casting of steel.
+These properties include friction coefficient, viscosity at low temperature, CCT curves, TTT curves, and crystal structure composition.

-- 1. Tribometer pin on disc measurements show that below the glass transition temperature, the friction coefficient is $\sim 0.16 \pm 0.1$ and increases slightly with increasing temperature. - 2.
-A dramatic rise in apparent friction indicates when the slag begins to soften which occurs at temperatures as low as 500 °C. This softening point allows the slag viscosity temperature curve to be extended up to viscosities of $\sim 10^8$ poise or higher. - 3.
-XRD analysis of the mould powders and the samples from DSC tests and the thermocouple dip tests all show that Flourine exists as $CaF_2$ in premelted mould powder and cuspidine $(3CaO \cdot 2SiO_2 \cdot CaF_2)$ is the predominant phase crystallizing in resolidified slag.
+1. Tribometer pin-on-disk measurements show that below the glass transition temperature, the friction coefficient is $\sim 0.16 \pm 0.1$ and increases slightly with increasing temperature.

+2. A dramatic rise in apparent friction indicates when the slag begins to soften, which occurs at temperatures as low as 500° C. This softening point allows the slag viscosity - temperature curve to be extended up to 10^{8} poise range.

+3. XRD analysis of the mold powders and the samples from DSC tests, and thermocouple dip tests all show that Flourine exists as CaF_2 in pre-melted mold powder and cuspidine $(3CaO \cdot 2SiO_2 \cdot CaF_2)$ is the predominant phase crystallizing in re-solidified slag.

-- 4. The critical cooling rates for 100% glass are 50 °C/s for crystalline slag S1 and 20 °C/s for glassy slag S2. - 5.
-CCT curves are constructed for two different slags based on DSC tests, thermocouple dip tests and isothermal devitrification tests.
-The latter transformation data were obtained from XRD analysis of melted mould powder samples that were atomized into droplets, quenched to form glass, partially devitrified by reheating to different temperatures for different times and water quenched. - 6.
-The slag crystallization temperatures and products depend greatly on the cooling rate.
+4. The critical cooling rates for 100% glass are 50°C/sec for crystalline slag S1 and 20°C/sec for glassy slag S2.

+5. CCT curves are constructed for two different slags, based on DSC tests, thermocouple dip tests, and isothermal devitrification tests.
+The latter transformation data were obtained from XRD analysis of melted mold powder samples that were atomized into droplets, quenched to form glass, partially devitrified by reheating to different temperatures for different times, and water quenched.

+6. The slag crystallization temperatures and products depend greatly on cooling rate.
 Cuspidine is the easiest crystalline phase to form in both slags.
-Slag S1 also crystallizes calcium silicon oxide fluoride (SiO2•2CaF2), nepheline (Na2O•Al2O3•2SiO2) and gehlenite (2CaO•2Al2O3•SiO2).
-The nepheline only forms at higher temperatures and appears to decompose into gehlenite for a longer holding time at high a) Plane polarized light a) 30× b) 500× temperature.
-Slag S2 also crystallizes calcium silicate $(2CaO \cdot SiO_2, 8CaO \cdot 5SiO_2)$ and sodium calcium silicate $(Na_2O \cdot 2CaO \cdot 3SiO_2)$ .
+Slag S1 also crystallizes calcium silicon oxide fluoride (SiO2•2CaF2), nepheline (Na2O•Al2O3•2SiO2), and gehlenite (2CaO•2Al2O3•SiO2).
+The nepheline only forms at higher temperatures and appears to decompose into gehlenite for a longer holding time at high temperature.
+Slag S2 also crystallizes calcium silicate (2CaO•SiO2, 8CaO•5SiO2) and sodium calcium silicate (Na2O•2CaO•3SiO2).